ENV590/env590.github.io-fall22/docs/modules/M3-generation-changes.md

 ## Resources

-Additional information and resources for the data presented in this module will be found below.
+Additional information and resources for the data presented in this module will be found below. <br>

 * <a href="https://www.eia.gov/outlooks/aeo/pdf/AEO2022_ReleasePresentation.pdf" > Annual Energy Outlook - US </a>
 * <a href="https://www.eia.gov/outlooks/ieo/pdf/IEO2021_ReleasePresentation.pdf" > International Energy Outlook </a>